Top 10 Best Places to Retire in South Carolina in 2022

 7 – Gaffney, South Carolina

 Gaffney, in upstate South Carolina, is full of southern charm.
-It’s less than an hour away from major cities Greenville, SC, and Charlotte, SC.
+It’s less than an hour away from major cities Greenville, SC, and Charlotte, NC.
 Its rich culture and beautiful surroundings make it one of the best places to retire in South Carolina.

 6 – Seneca, South Carolina